nus-cs2103-AY2324S1/tp/docs/UGDraft.md

 Output if error: ```Please follow the required format (EditP /name Adam /age 123 /gender F /horoscope Cancer)```

-Creation of new date
+### Creation of new date
-Format: “NewD/ name NAME / age AGE / gender GENDER / horoscope HOROSCOPE” Parameter constraints:
+Format: `NewD/ name NAME / age AGE / gender GENDER / horoscope HOROSCOPE` Parameter constraints:
-Name should be non non-empty string.
+- Name should be non non-empty string.
-Age should be a positive integer.
+- Age should be a positive integer.
-Gender should be a character (M/F).
+- Gender should be a character (M/F).
-Horoscope should be a non-empty string.
+- Horoscope should be a non-empty string.

 Example:
-“New date /name Cleon /age 22 /gender F /horoscope Taurus”
+`New date /name Cleon /age 22 /gender F /horoscope Taurus`

 Expected output: New date has been successfully added!

 Output if error:
 Please follow the required format to add a new date (New date /name Adam /age 123 /gender F /horoscope Cancer) Edit existing dates
-Format: “EditD INDEX/ METRIC NEW ARG”
+Format: `EditD INDEX/ METRIC NEW ARG`

 Parameter constraints:
-The index must be a positive integer, and be within the range of the recorded dates Metric is limited to “gender, age, horoscope, name” only New arg replaces the existing argument for that metric User can edit up to n number of metrics in one command line, where n refers to the number of metrics available
+- The index must be a positive integer, and be within the range of the recorded dates
+- Metric is limited to `gender, age, horoscope, name` only
+- New arg replaces the existing argument for that metric
+- User can edit up to n number of metrics in one command line, where n refers to the number of metrics available

 Example:
-“EditD 3/ name Cleon” (editing 1 metric)
+`EditD 3/ name Cleon` (editing 1 metric)
-“EditD 3/ name Cleon/ horoscope Cancer” (editing 2 metrics) “EditD 3/ horoscope Cancer/ name Cleon” (sequence doesn't matter)
+`EditD 3/ name Cleon/ horoscope Cancer` (editing 2 metrics) `EditD 3/ horoscope Cancer/ name Cleon` (sequence doesn't matter)

-Expected Output: “The date information has been successfully updated!”
+Expected Output: `The date information has been successfully updated!`

-Random Date Generator [Bob]

-Filter by different metrics [Bob]

-Random Date Generator
+### Random Date Generator
-Format: “Random”
+Format: `random`

 Parameter constraints: